Enabling the right to decent housing

 The plan defines a collective, collaborative and shared path, which we believe will allow us to find a diverse set of responses that make the right to adequate and dignified housing possible in the Lisbon metropolitan area.

-It includes interventions in the programs to support access to housing, urgent and temporary housing and affordable housing, and capitalizes on the reflective and strategic process being undertaken by the 18 municipalities in the Lisbon metropolitan area.
+It includes measures related to programs supporting access to housing, emergency and temporary housing assistance, and affordable housing, and builds on the reflective and strategic process currently being undertaken by the 18 municipalities in the Lisbon metropolitan area.

-It will be materialized through substantial investment in the Lisbon metropolitan area, through a strategy common to all municipalities.
+This will be achieved through a substantial investment in the Lisbon metropolitan area, based on a strategy shared by all municipalities.

 The creation, in 2022, of a framework agreement (for project preparation, project review, geological and geotechnical prospecting, and preparation of a simplified project) in order to aggregate efforts at a regional level for the operationalization of Local Housing Strategies, the signing, in 2023, of cooperation protocols with the Faculty of Architecture of the University of Lisbon, and the Institute of Housing and Urban Rehabilitation, the signing of an inter-administrative cooperation contract with LNEC, in 2024, and the presentation, in 2022 , an unprecedented Diagnosis of Unworthy Housing Conditions, which represents the first survey of unworthy housing conditions, carried out on a metropolitan scale, are some of the initiatives carried out by AML.